Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling)

 About

-The B.S./B.A. in Sociology (Addictions Counseling Track) programs at Fort Hays State University offer a specialized curriculum that meets the state of Kansas standards for licensure as an addictions counselor.
+The Bachelor of Science and Bachelor of Arts in Sociology (Addictions Counseling) programs at Fort Hays State University offer specialized curriculum aligned with Kansas requirements for addictions counselor licensure.
 This fully online program is one of only two in Kansas, making it a distinctive choice for students seeking a career in addiction counseling.
 Through a comprehensive approach combining theoretical knowledge and practical skills, students are prepared to address substance use disorders and behavioral addictions effectively in various settings, from clinical environments to community interventions.

 Who is this program for?